 When I say Bali, what do you think of first?
 Maybe beaches.
 Trash?
 Probably not—but Bali has a major waste problem and poor management is mostly to blame.
-In fact, just three years ago the Indonesian province produced 20,000 cubic meters of garbage a day; almost 300 tonnes in the south alone.
+In fact, seven years ago the Indonesian province produced 20,000 cubic meters of garbage a day; almost 300 tonnes in the south alone.
 Millions of tourists clammer to the island’s beaches, stumbling over piles of trash and adding some of their own.

 When we realized that we could help clean Bali’s beaches—which we personally hold so dear— through our packaging, we jumped at the chance.
 In the spirit of transparency, here’s just one way that your favorite lipstick changes the world: